++ ENGLISH VERSION BELOW ++

 Sofern eine Person sowohl in der Women- als auch in der Open-Kategorie spielt, muss sie sich separat den Pro-Status in beiden Kategorien erspielen.
 Die Qualifikationskriterien für die jeweilige Kategorie bleiben gleich wie zuvor beschrieben.

 Für die Mixed-Kategorie wird weiterhin der Pro-Status Voraussetzung sein, den die Person in ihrer “Hauptkategorie” (entsprechend ihres Geschlechts) erreicht hat – also Women (weiblich) und Open (männlich, divers).
-Entsprechend erspielt man sich über die Pro-Qualifikation auch den Pro-Status in der jeweiligen Kategorie.
+Entsprechend verdient man sich über die Pro-Qualifikation auch den Pro-Status in der jeweiligen Kategorie.

 Beispiel: Angenommen, eine Frau hat den Pro-Status in der Women-Kategorie erreicht.
 In diesem Fall kann sie sich sowohl für die Women- als auch für die Mixed-Kategorie in der Pro-Division anmelden.
 Falls sie jedoch in der Open-Kategorie spielen möchte, muss sie sich hier separat für den Pro-Status qualifizieren.